smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnResetTimeout/index.md

 : HMI

 Purpose
-: Inform SDL about RPC instance for which timeout needs to be reset
+: Inform SDL that the timeout needs to be reset for an RPC instance

-### Notification

-HMI can send this notification used by functions in all interfaces to notify that timeout needs to be reset.
+HMI can send this RPC to notify SDL that the timeout needs to be reset for an RPC request. `BC.OnResetTimeout` can be used for functions in all interfaces.

 !!! must

-  1. Send `BC.OnResetTimeout` to SDL in case HMI needs more time for processing a request from mobile application.
+  1. Send `BC.OnResetTimeout` to SDL in case HMI needs more time to process a request from a mobile application.
   2. Fine tune the wait time per method call as needed.
-  3. Control number of reset timeouts and duration of each reset timeout for endless or finite method timeout.
+  3. Control the number of reset timeouts and duration of each reset timeout for endless or finite method timeout.

 !!!

+!!! note
-_Note: Currently, there is no version negotiation between HMI and Core, so older HMI implementations will not work with Core_8.0 version._
+Currently, there is no version negotiation between HMI and Core, so older HMI implementations will not work with Core 8.0 version.
+!!!

+### Notification

 #### Parameters